CodingGamePlayer/CodingGamePlayer/README.md

 - 👨‍💼 I'm a responsible and dedicated individual, always striving to deliver great results on any project I take on.

-- 🥑 I aim for stable coid writing through TDD and DDD.
+- 🥑 I aim for stable code writing through TDD and DDD.

 - 👀 If you want to know me more click to my tech blog link! ⬇️⬇️
 ```